Medical Definition of Severe combined immunodeficiency disease

-Severe combined immunodeficiency disease: A combined deficiency of the immune system's two major weapons -- antibodies and T cells -- are genetically missing or disabled.
+Severe combined immunodeficiency disease: A combined deficiency of the immune system in which its two major weapons, antibodies and T cells, are genetically missing or disabled.
 Severe combined immunodeficiency disease (SCID) is rare.
 The chances of a child being born with SCID are about one in 500,000 births.
 Until recent years, it was always fatal.

 There are a number of different causes of SCID.
 Each is caused by a different genetic defect, and each develops along a different pathway:

 Whatever the underlying problem that causes SCID, the consequences are nearly always the same.
 The child lacks almost all immune defenses, develops life-threatening infections, and needs major treatment to survive beyond infancy.
 Although the specifics vary from case to case, these children are vulnerable to serious infections caused by bacteria, as is typical with a B cell deficiency, and also by viruses and opportunistic germs, as is the case with a T cell deficiency.

 Usually by the time a baby is three months old, he or she (because many cases of SCID are X-linked, SCID is more common in boys than in girls) is likely to have persistent thrush or extensive diaper rash.
 Weakened by chronic diarrhea, the baby may stop growing and gaining weight.
 Some children develop a sharp, persistent cough with Pneumocystis pneumonia, blood disorders, or chronic hepatitis.
 Meningitis and blood poisoning pose a constant threat.

 Viruses that are not harmful in children with normal immunity can pose a serious danger.
 For example, the virus that causes chicken pox (varicella) can trigger a severe infection in the lungs and the brain of SCID patients.
 Other threats come from the viruses that cause cold sores (herpes simplex) and measles (rubeola).